39digits/macos-keylayouts/README.md

 ## Microsoft Designer Compact keyboard

+The Microsoft Designer Compact keyboard bundle includes two keylayouts.

+- **Designer Compact** - This is the standard UK PC layout as shown on the keys.
+- **Designer Compact - ANSI Quotes** - This is similar to the UK PC layout except it switches the @ and " keys to be similar to US or all Mac keyboard layouts.
+Muscle memory is hard to break!

-The Microsoft Designer Compact keyboard is your standard UK PC layout, however MacOS swaps the `` ` `` and `\` keys on this keyboard.
-This keylayout bundle simply remaps the codes for these keys including all modifiers and includes a beautiful Microsoft logo.
+Furthermore, MacOS swaps the `` ` `` and `\` keys on the Microsoft Designer Compact keyboard.
+Both of the provided keylayouts remaps the codes for these keys including all modifiers.

+The bundle also includes a beautiful Microsoft logo.

 ### Install Microsoft Designer Compact keylayout